dd32/td-gh-ex/readme.txt

 === BlueGray ===
 Contributors: Guido07111975
-Version: 6.4
+Version: 6.5
+Requires PHP: 5.6
 Requires at least: 5.2
-Tested up to: 5.3
+Tested up to: 5.4
 License: GNU General Public License v3 or later License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: one-column, two-columns, right-sidebar, full-width-template, custom-background, custom-header, custom-menu, featured-images, footer-widgets, post-formats, sticky-post, blog, editor-style, microformats, translation-ready

 == Description ==
-BlueGray is a free, clean, minimalistic, responsive, mobile-friendly WordPress theme.
-Features: sidebar, homepage widgets, footer widgets, custom header image, custom background, custom logo to replace site title and tagline, full width page template, dropdown navigation.
-For more info please check readme file.
-Enjoy.
+BlueGray is a lightweight and mobile-friendly WordPress theme.
+Personalize your website via the Customizer in your dashboard and by using a custom post or page template.
+It also contains multiple widget areas.
+Enjoy!

 == Installation ==